ultraq/thymeleaf-testing-junit/README.md

 Minimum of Java 6 and a Thymeleaf 2.1 test environment required.

 ### Standalone distribution
-Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-testing-junit/releases/latest), placing it in the classpath of your code, or build the project from the source code here on GitHub.
+Copy the JAR from [one of the release bundles](https://github.com/ultraq/thymeleaf-testing-junit/releases), placing it in the classpath of your code, or build the project from the source code here on GitHub.